Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ## Release 2.1.3
 - Link to help improved
 - Find Usage (Error Message if Search not existed (catch try block))
+- Script: Catch error set SplitterDistance (I can't reproduce but it will do no harm)

 ## Release 2.1.2
 - Synchronization Part Ports with its Type, usually a Class/Block